Elizabeth Conyngham, Marchioness Conyngham, Mistress of King George IV of The United Kingdom

 King George IV. source: Wikipedia

-Such was the King’s devotion to her, that he bequeathed her all of his plate and jewels (although she refused them when he died).
-He also provided housing at Windsor Castle and at the Brighton Pavilion for Elizabeth and her family and ensured that they traveled with him when he moved from one residence to the other.
-She was given full use of the King’s horses and carriages, and most of the large dinners held at her London townhouse were prepared in the kitchens of St. James’s Palace.
+King George IV provided housing for Elizabeth and her family at Windsor Castle and the Brighton Pavilion.
+He ensured they traveled with him when he moved from one residence to another.
+Elisabeth was given full use of the King’s horses and carriages, and most of the large dinners held at her London townhouse were prepared in the kitchens of St. James’s Palace.
 To King George IV, nothing was ‘off limits’ for his beloved Elizabeth.
+Such was the King’s devotion to her that he bequeathed her all his plate and jewels although she refused them when he died.

-However, it would all come to a quick end on the morning of June 26, 1830, when the King died at Windsor Castle.
+However, it would all end on the morning of June 26, 1830, when King George IV died at Windsor Castle.
 By the following day, Elizabeth had packed her belongings and left Windsor for her brother’s home before traveling to Paris, reportedly expelled from the country by the new King William IV.

 St. Mary’s Church, Patrixbourne. photo: By John Salmon, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=2747370